-- (i) First-semester modules up to and including 1 March - (ii) Second-semester modules up to and including 15 August - (iii) Year modules up to and including 1 March, 100% credit will be granted and year modules; up to and including 15 August, 50% credit will be granted.
+- First-semester modules up to and including 1 March - Second-semester modules up to and including 15 August - Year modules up to and including 1 March, 100% credit will be granted and year modules; up to and including 15 August, 50% credit will be granted.

-If a student terminates her/his studies before 1 March of any given year, a minimum fee will be levied.
+If a student terminates her/his studies before 1 March of any given year, a minimum cost will be levied as indicated in the Fees Rule Book.
+The minimum cost will also be charged if a student registers for the first time in July, and cancels all second-semester modules before 15 August.

-A26 SWITCHING QUALIFICATIONS AND/OR DISCIPLINES AND/OR MODULES AND/OR MIGRATING TO ANOTHER UNIVERSITY CAMPUS/CENTRE
+A26 SWITCHING QUALIFICATIONS AND/OR DISCIPLINES AND/OR MODULES AND/OR MIGRATING TO ANOTHER UFS CAMPUS/CENTRE

-- (a) A prospective student - (i) who wishes to change the qualification and/or discipline for which she/he has applied for another qualification and/or discipline, is obliged to notify the University in writing regarding the said change. - (ii) who switches qualifications in the course of the registration process, must fill in the prescribed form(s). - (b) A registered student who wants to switch from one qualification and/or discipline and/or module(s) to another, must apply, through the self-service component of the PeopleSoft Campus Solutions System or on the prescribed form(s), for the switch in question and, before a modified registration can be done, the student must obtain the relevant dean's approval to do so.
-With regard to a student who fails to complete the requirements for a qualification, the general principle is that the student may not be awarded an early-exit qualification.
+- (a) A prospective student - who wishes to change the qualification and/or discipline for which she/he has applied to another qualification and/or discipline, is obliged to notify the UFS in writing regarding the said change; - (ii) who switches qualifications in the course of the registration process, must fill in the prescribed form(s).

-- (c) In the case of a module switch, note that the responsibility lies with the student to catch up work that has already been dealt with, and she/he can neither lay claim to any additional help from the lecturer nor expect to be accommodated in respect of notes, assignments, practicals and assessments that have been missed. - (d) A prospective or registered student who migrates from one campus/centre of the University to another campus/centre of the University must apply on the prescribed form and obtain the necessary approval from the programme director and/or academic head of department.
+- (b) A registered student who wants to switch from one qualification and/or discipline and/or module(s) to another, must apply, through the self-service component of the PeopleSoft Campus Solutions System or on the prescribed form(s), for the switch in question and, before a modified registration can be done, the student must obtain the relevant dean's approval to do so.
+With regard to a student who fails to complete the requirements for a qualification, the general principle is that the student may not be awarded an early-exit qualification. - (c) In the case of a module switch, note that the responsibility lies with the student to catch up work that has already been dealt with, and she/he can neither lay claim to any additional help from the lecturer nor expect to be accommodated in respect of notes, assignments, practicals and assessments that have been missed. - (d) A prospective or registered student who migrates from one campus/centre of the UFS to another campus/centre of the UFS must apply on the prescribed form and obtain the necessary approval from the programme director and/or academic head of department.
 Only after approval by the relevant officials of both campuses will this be granted.

-The prescribed form (DV2/DV3) for a qualification switch by a registered student is obtainable from the Applications Office in the Applications, Admissions and Graduations Division, and must be returned to the same office.
+The prescribed forms for a qualification switch by a registered student are obtainable from the Student Support Centre or the UFS website under Applications, and must be returned to the same office.

-The prescribed form (DV2/DV3) for migrating from one campus/centre to another is obtainable from the Applications Office in the Applications, Admissions and Graduations Division, and must be returned to the same office.
+The prescribed forms for migrating from one campus/centre to another are obtainable from the Student Support Centre or the UFS website under Applications, and must be returned to the same office.